AGMTZG/AWS-CLI-Excersices/buckets.md

 </p>
 </details>

-### Grant full public access and control to a bucket
+### Allow anyone to read existing objects and upload new objects to a bucket.

 ---